Political Campaign Jobs Are Hard to Find

+Political campaign jobs can be elusive to find.
 As someone who has gone through the daunting task of political job hunting not too long ago, I know how tough it can be to land a political campaign job—especially your first.
 With so many newly minted undergraduate, graduate, and even law school grads hunting for jobs in the same market, it can sometimes be an overwhelming and discouraging undertaking.
 But in the end, all your efforts will be worth it.
 Sooner or later, most successful campaigns will need to hire a full team and even a political consulting firm, and you just have to make sure you get your name out there for consideration.
-Here are the tips I learned along my journey to landing a political campaign job, and how you can do the same.
+Here are the tips I learned along my journey to landing political campaign jobs, and how you can do the same.

 1. Build and use your network: